On the backreaction issue for the black hole in de Sitter space-time: Introduction

 The main feature of this metric, which is relevant for our further discussion, is the presence of two horizons simultaneously --- there is the cosmological and black hole horizon.
 In the present article we consider two dimensional space-time since it allows us to find the key properties of the QFT on the metric \eqref{sdsmetric} without unnecessary technical complications.
 However, the cost of this simplification is the absence of the dynamical gravity in two dimensions.
 But, we expect that the main conclusions remain true in higher dimensions, as it was in other space-times (see \cite{Akhmedov:2020ryq,Bazarov:2021rrb} to compare results in two and four dimensions).

 In \cite{Kay:1988mu} it was shown that quantum field theory in such a background has certain peculiarities, which are due to the presence of two horizons.
 Indeed, the function $f(r)$ in (\ref{sdsmetric}) has two separated first order roots, which correspond to the presence of two horizons.
 But, after the Wick rotation to the Euclidian signature one encounters two different conical singularities \cite{Hawking:1976de,Gibbons:1977mu,PhysRevD.15.2752,PhysRevD.69.064016,Teitelboim:2001skl,Lin:1998pj,Lin_1999,Shankaranarayanan:2003ya}.
 Therefore, it is believed that this system cannot be in thermodynamic equilibrium and space-time \eqref{sdsmetric} is unstable \cite{Bousso:1996au,Bousso:1997wi,Nojiri:1998ue,Nojiri:1998ph,Medved:2002zj,PhysRevD.52.666}.
 See also \cite{Akhmedov:2020ryq,Akhmedov:2021agm,Akhmedov:2020qxd,Bazarov:2021rrb,Akhmedov:2021cwh} for the discussion of the physical consequences of the presence of such singularities.
+See also the discussion of the multi-horizon thermodynamics in e.g. \cite{Choudhury:2004ph}, where massless field was studied with an alternative approach to the problem.
+In the latter paper analytic continuation of the metric to the Euclidean signature was used and was climed that conical singularity can be avoided for specific relation between deficit angles of the two horizons.
+However, we work in the Lorentzian signature and study the backreaction due to quantum expectation value of the stress energy tensor.
+In general, the two approaches are not the same and the connection between them should be carefully examined in each given case.

 We find it hard to judge about the destiny of quantum field theory on such a background as (\ref{sdsmetric}) without addressing the backreaction issue based on the explicit calculation of the expectation value of the stress-energy tensor (SET) and its effect on the background metric in the Lorentzian signature.
 The goal of the present paper is to calculate the SET.
 We will do the calculation for a class of states that are similar to the Hartle-Hawking state, which are believed to be stationary.